-Losing significant weight to prepare physically for the challenges of the future military career as well as meet the height and weight standards is a long process, but even people who have 100 pounds or more to lose have successfully made that transition.
+Losing significant weight to prepare physically for the challenges of a future military career is a long process, but even people who have 100 pounds or more to drop have made that transition successfully.

-They did it by training daily and controlling food intake, by pure persistence and the undying will to serve; these are powerful reasons that we all need no matter what goal we attempt to accomplish.
+They did it by training daily and controlling food intake, by pure persistence and the undying will to serve.
+These are powerful reasons that we need, no matter what goal we attempt to accomplish.

 Here is an email from a young man seeking to drop some weight and join the National Guard:

-Great job wanting to serve and taking the hard route to get prepared both to meet the physical standards as well as the height, weight and body fat standards.
-This hard work and achievement will be one of your crowning accomplishments in your life that will literally add years to your life.
-So keep it up -- keep doing what you are doing.
+Great job wanting to serve and taking the hard route to get prepared, both to meet the physical standards as well as the height, weight and body-fat requirements.
+This hard work and achievement will be a crowning achievement that literally will add years to your life.
+So keep doing what you are doing.

-If you think about it, just by walking upstairs or sitting down and standing up you are doing weight training.
+Just by walking upstairs or sitting down and standing up, you are doing weight training.
 That would be like trying to move with a 100-pound weight vest on.
 Do not underestimate your current strength.

-I am sure pull-ups are difficult at 300 pounds and would be surprised if you could do one, so you can get in the gym and mix in some pulldowns, rows and bicep curls in place of pull-ups on upper body days.
-You can mix in some bench press in place of push-ups as those get tough too at 300 pounds.
-You can replace dips with the military press as a 300-pound dip could be very challenging and potentially injurious to your shoulders.
+I am sure pull-ups are difficult at 300 pounds and would be surprised if you could do one, so you can get in the gym and mix in some pulldowns, rows and biceps curls in place of pull-ups on upper-body days.
+You can mix in some bench presses in place of push-ups, as those get tough, too, at 300 pounds.
+You can replace dips with the military press; a 300-pound dip could be very challenging and potentially cause an injury to your shoulders.

-Keep doing what you are doing as it is obviously working.
-I would maintain your current programming, making it tougher each few weeks (more reps, miles, time in training) as you progress in your abilities.
+I would maintain your current programming, making it tougher each few weeks (more reps, miles, time in training) as you progress.
 But give yourself time.
-Most people lose 100 pounds successfully and keep it off (if they do) over the course of 10to 12 months, at a loss rate of about eight to 10 pounds a month.
-What you are doing is working – so ride it out.
-When you see yourself plateau (and expect it to happen), it is time to make a change by adding more reps, weight training, more miles walking, more time on the bike or swimming.
+Most people lose 100 pounds successfully and keep it off (if they do) at a rate of about 8-10 pounds a month.
+When you inevitably plateau, it is time to make a change by adding more reps, weight training, more miles walking and more time on the bike or swimming.

 Want to Learn More About Military Life?